Kesin11/deno-action-template/README.md

 TypeScript Action with Deno template inspire by [actions/typescript-action](https://github.com/actions/typescript-action).

-This template includes compilation TypeScript(deno) to javascript support, tests, a validation workflow, publishing, and versioning guidance.
+This template includes compilation TypeScript(deno) to JavaScript support, tests, a validation workflow, publishing, and versioning guidance.

 ## Create Your Own Action